ahilbers/bootstrap_uncertainty_quantification/README.md

 - `samplers.py`: functions for bootstrap sampling of the demand & wind time series: both the *months* and *weeks* scheme from the paper
 - `model_runs.py`: functions that perform power system model runs
-- `main.py`: a script that performs one full run through the methodology, using a single long simulation for a point estimate and multiple short simulations across shorter bootstrap samples to estimate the standard deviation
+- `main.py`: a script that performs one full run through the methodology, using a single long simulation for a point estimate and multiple short simulations across bootstrap samples to estimate the standard deviation.
+It can be run directly from a command line.